Giacinto Auriti: The Experiment of SIMeC

-In 2000, Auriti together with the help of mayor of the Democratic Party Mario Palmerio conducted an experiment in his hometown Guardiagrele by launching an alternative currency known as SIMeC, in order to prove his theories on the creation of value of currency by nationality.
+In 2000, Auriti together with the help of mayor of the Democratic Party Mario Palmerio conducted an experiment in his hometown Guardiagrele by launching an alternative currency known as SIMeC, in order to prove his theories on the creation of value of a currency by nationality.
 The experiment developed in two phases.
 First, the starter served to enter the SIMeC-use community that induced value that objectifies as a real asset, being owned by the carrier making it a parallel currency.
-Second, was the creation of an Income for the Department of Citizenship to promote 'initiative', which was moderately successful, because SIMeC were sold at par in exchange for pounds and withdrawn twice the original value.
+Second, was the creation of an Income for the Department of Citizenship to promote 'initiative', which was moderately successful because SIMeC were sold at par in exchange for pounds and withdrawn twice the original value.
 The costs were borne by the same Giacinto Auriti.
 Following an intervention by the Guardia di Finanza on a disposition of the Prosecutor of Chieti, the SIMeC in circulation, however, were confiscated.
 Despite the subsequent lifting of the seizure, the experiment was stopped.

-The Syndicate wear in 2001, to promote a bill of popular initiative ("Acceptance of EURO: basic income owned by the carrier") but does not collect the necessary signatures.
+The Syndicate in 2001, promoted a bill of popular initiative ("Acceptance of EURO: basic income owned by the carrier") but did not collect the necessary signatures.

 In 2004, he ran for the elections to the European Parliament on the list "Social Alternative" by Alessandra Mussolini.

-On 30 May 2011, Auriti theories were repeatedly referenced in the parliament by Antonio Di Pietro, who was asking for assistance in European fora.
+On 30 May 2011, Auriti's theories were repeatedly referenced in the parliament by Antonio Di Pietro, who was asking for assistance in European fora.